openfl/www.openfl.org/learn/npm/tutorials/adding-animation/index.md

 Sometimes, you may need to update a property based upon time, rather than animation frames.
 In general, it is recommended that updates are made within an animation frame.
 In the next section, we will show you can combine {% include api.md ref="openfl.events.Event" sub="ENTER_FRAME" label="Event.ENTER_FRAME" %} with {% include api.md ref="openfl.utils" sub="getTimer" type="modules" label="openfl.utils.getTimer" %} to handle time, but in the meantime, this is a short description of {% include api.md ref="openfl.utils.Timer" %} could be used to trigger animation based on time.

-Both `setTimeout` and `setInterval` could be used to trigger an event repeatedly, as well as a final complete event, but the {% include api.md ref="openfl.utils.Timer" label="Timer" %} class combines the two behaviors into a single utility which may be helpful for time-based behaviors.
+Both <a href="https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout"><code>setTimeout</code></a> and <a href="https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval"><code>setInterval</code></a> could be used to trigger an event repeatedly, as well as a final complete event, but the {% include api.md ref="openfl.utils.Timer" label="Timer" %} class combines the two behaviors into a single utility which may be helpful for time-based behaviors.

 {% capture typescript %}
 ```ts